The Photographer’s Gallery is located near Oxford Circus Station.

 Rachel Rose is an American artist and a winner of the 2015 Frieze Artist Award.
 As mentioned on the official web page, this installation ‘created an immersive environment through movement, sound and colour.’

 When you enter the space, you would feel that you are inside of the artwork and experiencing it, instead of standing aside and just watching.

 The Wellcome Collection is located in central London on Euston Road, it is showing Ann Veronica Janssens’s installation called ‘yellowbluepink’.
 Ann Veronica Janssens is a contemporary visual artist who works primarily in light.
 She was born in 1956 in Folkstone and lives in Brussels.
 This installation ‘yellowbluepink’ uses mist, colour and light to form a space with very limited visibility, to make the visitors conscious of their senses in daily life.
 The uncertain feeling of experience will make you realise how you normally interact with the world.

 Although the installation is intended to remove senses, the colours are still rich and visible.
 A dark room could remove visibility completely but that would be quite common in daily life.
-Veronica Janssens used the mist and colour to make this unusual environment that you won’t normally experience unless you are in your dream.
+Veronica Janssens used the mist and colour to make this unusual environment that you won’t normally experience.